Become an Extern

 The AVMA extern program pairs talented veterinary students together with the AVMA Governmental Relations Division for a four-week program that introduces externs to the breadth of public policy issues facing the profession and provides hands-on lobbying experience with legislators and staffers on Capitol Hill.

 It’s an opportunity to learn a facet of the profession that you won’t find in school – and make a difference in shaping the profession at the same time.

 Externships run for four weeks.
 Applicants are asked to select first and second choice blocks from the options below.
 Note that May and June are the most popular timeframes, so applicants may select one or the other, but not both, when listing their choices.

 What Does An AVMA Governmental Relations Extern Do?

-Externs learn about both the federal legislative and regulatory processes and are then actively involved in advancing the AVMA’s agenda in Washington.
+Externs learn about federal legislative and regulatory processes and are actively involved in advancing the AVMA’s legislative agenda in Washington.

-Work firsthand on issues that affect the veterinary profession such as the National Veterinary Medical Service Act, animal welfare, funding for veterinary education, small business, and tax issues.
-In the process, you have the opportunity to meet with Members of Congress and Congressional staffers.
+Externs work first-hand on issues that affect the veterinary profession, such as the Veterinary Medicine Loan Repayment Program, animal welfare, funding for veterinary education, and small business and tax issues.
+As part of that process, externs work with members of Congress and congressional staffers.

 Why Be An Extern?

 Externs gain valuable knowledge about the issues facing the veterinary profession today and enhance their skill sets and resumes.
 Externs are asked to problem solve, collaborate, adapt to daily changes in priorities, and influence others – all skills of immense value in every area of veterinary medicine.